 The Wits Research Office has recognised scholars at the University whom the National Research Foundation (NRF) has rated or re-rated.

-Fifteen Thuthuka grant recipients were recognised as emerging young researchers as were four Friedel Sellschop Early Career Academic awardees.
+Thuthuka grant recipients were recognised as emerging young researchers, as were Friedel Sellschop Early Career Academic awardees.

 National Research Foundation-rated researchers at Wits

 Following the ratings in 2017/18 by the National Research Foundation (NRF), the number of rated academics at Wits University now stands at 423.